Developer(s) – From Software

 For the time, the visuals of this game were extremely impressive.
-Aside from having very few visible glitches (something very rare in early PlayStation games), its conceptual design quite diverse, taking place in a wide variety of locations, such as oil rigs, deserts, city streets and futuristic enemy bases.
-Things did start out questionable on the PlayStation in this respect, especially with the game Bubsy 3D, which had the frame rate of a children’s pop-up book, but this game was able to effective showcase what the console could do in it’s early stages.
+Aside from having very few visible glitches (something very rare in early PlayStation games), its conceptual design quite diverse, taking place in a wide variety of locations, such as oil rigs, deserts, city streets, and futuristic enemy bases.
+Things did start out questionable on the PlayStation in this respect, especially with the game Bubsy 3D, which had the frame rate of a children’s pop-up book, but this game was able to effectively showcase what the console could do in its early stages.

 Gameplay – 7/10

-As one of the earliest third person shooter games, gameplay involves the player having to customize and maintain their own robotic soldier, and blast their way through each stage as they come.
-The level of customisation in this game is quite phenomenal for one of its kind at the time, and makes me think why its no wonder why From Software would later venture into RPG gaming.
-On top of that, its incredibly satisfying to take down as many enemies as possible, and theres also quite a lot of strategy involved, since if the player can manoeuvre efficiently enough, and dodge as much enemy fire as possible, they can afford to sacrifices armour upgrades in favour of weapons upgrades.
+As one of the earliest third-person shooter games, gameplay involves the player having to customize and maintain their own robotic soldier, and blast their way through each stage as they come.
+The level of customization in this game is quite phenomenal for one of its kind at the time and makes me think why its no wonder why From Software would later venture into RPG gaming.
+On top of that, it’s incredibly satisfying to take down as many enemies as possible, and there’s also quite a lot of strategy involved since if the player can maneuver efficiently enough, and dodge as much enemy fire as possible, they can afford to sacrifices armor upgrades in favor of weapons upgrades.

 Controls – 10/10

-Here are no issues with the control scheme whatsoever, which again, is particularly impressive for a 3D game not developed with the use of an analogue stick on the controller.
-Targeting enemies is also pretty akin to Ocarina of Time as players can manoeuvre around enemies whilst aiming and firing, making the game surprisingly much more simpler and easier to cope with than many of their latest efforts.
+Here are no issues with the control scheme whatsoever, which again, is particularly impressive for a 3D game not developed with the use of an analog stick on the controller.
+Targeting enemies is also pretty akin to Ocarina of Time as players can maneuver around enemies whilst aiming and firing, making the game surprisingly much simpler and easier to cope with than many of their latest efforts.

 Lifespan – 5/10